ailanisl/ailanisl.github.io/glossary.md

 __florilegia__: (noun)
 1. gathering flowers
 2. A collection of literature verses like a commonplace book.
-Pricate book of anecdote, poetry, daily thoughts, lists
+Private book of anecdote, poetry, daily thoughts, lists

 __sublimate__: (intrans. verb)
 1. to be transformed directy from the solid to gaseous state or vice versa without liquid state (liminal state)